IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

 Kabanero's developer experience for IDEs is provided by Codewind, which is used for creating, building, running, and profiling applications.
 Appsody can be used for deployment, in addition to creating, building, running applications.
 Tekton pipelines provide consistent, managed, and governed CI/CD processes that react to repository events that occur during code development.
 For more information on how Kabanero and its components work, refer this [link](https://kabanero.io/docs/ref/general/overview/architecture-overview.html).

-You will develop a simple Java weather application using Codewind and Tekton pipeline for Continous delivery in this code pattern.
+You will develop a simple Java weather application using Codewind and Tekton pipeline for Continuous delivery in this code pattern.

 Accelerators deliver innovative technology to speed up the design process.
 As well as embedding Reference Blueprints that are based on Reference Architectures in the  [Cloud Architecture Center](https://www.ibm.com/cloud/architecture/architectures), they also provide the framework for designing your application from scratch.

-After completeing this code pattern, you will understand how to:
+After completing this code pattern, you will understand how to:
 * build a simple Java application using Codewind on Eclipse
 * use Tekton pipelines to deploy the Java application on OpenShift using CP4A